 Download: AFRICA AND THE WASHINGTON CONSENSUS

-In fact, independent research reveals that since 1994, was Southern Africa sold down the river; see: http://abathembublog.wordpress.com/rsa-inc/
+In fact, our independent research reveals that since 1994, was Southern Africa sold down the river; see: http://abathembublog.wordpress.com/rsa-inc/